EBITDA vs. SDE: Which Metric Will Buyers Use? | Blackland Advisors

 What Each Metric Measures

-EBITDA strips out interest, taxes, depreciation, and amortization—the standard components—but does not add back owner compensation.
+EBITDA strips out interest, taxes, depreciation, and amortization — but does not add back owner compensation wholesale.
 Instead, it normalizes compensation to market rate: what would a professional manager hired to replace the owner actually cost?
-The resulting figure represents what the business earns at the operating level, independent of how it is financed or taxed, and assuming that the management function is performed by a hired executive rather than an investing owner.
+The resulting figure represents what the business earns at the operating level, independent of how it is financed or taxed, and assuming the management function is performed by a hired executive rather than an investing owner.

 This is the metric that private equity sponsors use in their leveraged buyout models.
 It is the metric that strategic acquirers apply when comparing acquisition targets across their portfolio.
-And it is the metric that the quality of earnings analysts will scrutinize in the diligence process.
-Understanding how your EBITDA is calculated—and how to defend every line of it—is fundamental to engaging with sophisticated buyers effectively.
+And it is the metric that quality-of-earnings analysts will scrutinize during diligence.
+Understanding how your EBITDA is calculated — and how to defend every line of it — is fundamental to engaging with sophisticated buyers effectively.

 "Using SDE to set your valuation expectation for a $20M business is like quoting a house price in square footage when the buyer is measuring in acres.
 The units don't convert, and the conversation goes nowhere."

-The result is that SDE overstates the earnings available to a buyer who cannot personally operate the business—which describes virtually every institutional buyer and most larger strategic acquirers.
-If your SDE is $3 million but your EBITDA (after replacing owner compensation at market rate) is $2.2 million, using SDE as the basis for a 6x valuation implies a $18 million enterprise value.
+The result is that SDE overstates the earnings available to a buyer who cannot personally operate the business — which describes virtually every institutional buyer and most larger strategic acquirers.
+If your SDE is $3 million but your EBITDA (after replacing owner compensation at market rate) is $2.2 million, using SDE as the basis for a 6x valuation implies an $18 million enterprise value.
 The market, applying a 6x EBITDA multiple, arrives at $13.2 million.
-That $4.8 million gap is not a negotiating point—it is a fundamental misunderstanding of how the business will be valued.
+That $4.8 million gap is not a negotiating point — it is a fundamental misunderstanding of how the business will be valued.

 Normalizing EBITDA: The Practical Steps